SourabhKr/myNotes/cloud/gcp/compute/cloud-run.md

 #### Services or jobs must be packaged in a container image
-A container image is a package with everything your service needs to run.
+A container image is a package with everything a service needs to run.
 That includes build artifacts, assets, system packages, and (optionally) a runtime.
 This makes a containerized application inherently portable – it runs anywhere a container can run.
 ![container_overview](/images/gcp/container_overview.png)